Our website uses cookies for statistical purposes.

 Work permits in Portugal – what you need to know

 Non-EU citizens need to pay attention to the requirements involving the work permits.
 Being a country part of the Schengen Area, Portugal solicits a short-term Portuguese Schengen Visa from persons wanting to work no more than three months.
 Besides that, the Portuguese residence permit needs to be obtained if you intend to work and live in this country.
 It is important to know that a work permit is issued only for persons who prove they have a job in Portugal by filing different documents from the employer.
 As it is known, citizens from the EU, EEA, and Switzerland don’t need to consider the issuance of a work permit, but a residence certificate showing they live in this country.
-Married persons to Portuguese citizens can easily obtain the work permit without having to consider harsh formalities.
-The rules in matters of employment in Portugal are quite strict due to the high number of unemployed persons.
-According to the legislation, all vacant jobs need to be advertised in Portugal and fulfilled by the local workforce before are offered to foreigners.
 All the requirements and bureaucracies linked to the permanent residence and work permits can be explained by our experts in obtaining residency in Portugal.

 Non-EU/EEA nationals can initially enter the country with a Portuguese nomad visa, issued for freelance work purposes.
 The applicant will need to prove that he or she has sufficient income, as well as that the activities he or she engages in are offered outside the Portuguese territory, in a remote manner.
 If you are a digital nomad, our team can give you more details about this visa.